re-mote-sensing/re-mote/RyanTyrrell19/Notes/Antennas_LoRa_and_GPS.md

 	* It is the **ratio of the power density in the pattern maximum to the average power density at a uniform distance from the antenna.**
 		* In short, it is a comparison of the shape of the radiation pattern of the antenna under test to a reference radiation pattern (e.g. the perfect spherical pattern of the isotropic model)
 	* The units of this measurement are _decibels relative to isotropic, or dBi._
+	* **A dipole has a gain of 2.15dB over isotropic or dBi = dBd + 2.15dB.
+When comparing gains, it is important to note whether the gain is being expressed in dBd or dBi and convert appropriately.**
 * **Gain**, not to be confused with that of an amplifier, _is the directivity of the antenna reduced by the losses on the antenna, such as dielectric, resistance and VSWR._
 	* it is the **product of directivity and efficiency**
 	* **Gain is the most direct measurement of an antenna’s real performance.
 As such, it is one of the most important specifications**